bitshares/docs.bitshares.org/source/docs/Integration-NetworkSetup.rst

 * `192.168.0.100:8090` : The trusted full node exposed to the internet
 * `192.168.0.101:8090` : The delayed full node not exposed to the internet

-**Note**: For security reasons, an exchange should only interface with the delayed
+.. note:: For security reasons, an exchange should only interface with the delayed
           full node.

 For obvious reasons, the trusted full node is should be running before